 Plums and cherries can suffer from silver leaf so the advice is don’t prune in winter.
 By pruning in August when the tree has fruited you can actually help prevent infection.
 You can prune in August when the tree has fruited.
 Prune back new growth by half, above the fruit.
 You can also prune out any weak or competing branches.

-Although we have had some rain after the recent heatwave, the lawns are still dry and some may even be looking parched.
-Continue with mowing but raise the blades higher.
-Keeping the grass a little longer helps to retain the moisture in the ground that the grass roots need – these will also help prevent weeds from coming up.
+Continue with mowing and keep the blades higher.
+Keeping the grass a little longer helps to retain the moisture in the ground that the grassroots need – these will also help prevent weeds from coming up.

 There’s always the chance of rainy days during August, so if your lawn has a sudden growth spurt you can always take the blades lower again.